 Garbage Truck Accident Lawyer

 The Solid Waste Association of North America (SWANA) keeps records of fatalities involving garbage trucks.
-In addition to tracking deaths among sanitation workers, the agency also keeps records of instances when a member of the general public is killed in an accident involving a waste collection vehicle.
+In addition to tracking deaths among sanitation workers, the agency also keeps records of instances when a general public member is killed in an accident involving a waste collection vehicle.

 In 2020, 76 public citizens within the United States and Canada lost their lives in crashes that involved a garbage truck.
 This number represents a slight decrease from 2019, which saw 80 deaths, and 2018 when there were 101 fatalities.
-California had the second-highest number of garbage truck accident fatalities in 2020, with a total of twelve.What Causes Garbage Truck Accidents?
+California had the second-highest number of garbage truck accident fatalities in 2020, with twelve.Common Causes of Garbage Truck Accidents

-There are a number of reasons why garbage trucks may be prone to collisions.
+There are several reasons why garbage trucks may be prone to collisions.
 Some of those potential reasons are:

 - Garbage truck drivers often block roads or stop unexpectedly, obstructing other motorists.